rust-lang/rfcs/text/0000-impl-enum.md

 This new approach will not create enum types just to match them directly afterwards, when it's still known, and removes a little unnecessary overhead.

 But this comes with problems.
-When adding a new event type, it has to be added in many places instead of just once in the enum declaration and once in the match.
-The match even will care if you forget the branch.
-So this small performance benefit is most likely not worth it.
+When adding a new event type, it has to be added in many places instead of just once in the enum declaration and once in the `match` expression using the enum.
+Because it's an enum, the compiler will even warn, if you forget to add some branch, but not if you forget adding a new method, so this small performance benefit is most likely not worth it.

 But this means, the helpful abstraction using enums is not a zero cost abstraction in this scenario.